worshamweb/weather/README.md

 * Overview
   * This is a simple app that uses google places autocomplete to take an address entry and queries www.weatherapi.com to present a 7 day forecast.
-Forecast data from the API is cached by US Zip Code for 30 minutes using Rails memory caching.
+Forecast data from the API is cached by US Zip Code for 30 minutes using Rails Memory caching.
   There is a thermometer icon in the "Current Conditions" header section that indicates whether the forecast data is cached or fresh.
 A full thermometer icon means cached, a low thermometer icon means freshly updated.